 Yet for as special as it is, we don't want it to be a peripheral side-show in our church - something special people do through a special ministry in our church that we recognize at special times at the year.
 Instead, we want it to be a normal thing that normal people do in our church that is a normal, regular, consistent part of the culture of our church – any time and all the time.
 That's a bit more challenging and requires a more thoughtful, strategic approach.

-Here's two primary principles to consider in your efforts to move orphan care, foster care and adoption out of the peripheral spaces of what your church does and into the normal rhythms of who your church is:
+Here's three primary principles to consider in your efforts to move orphan care, foster care and adoption out of the peripheral spaces of what your church does and into the normal rhythms of who your church is:

-1. Use the Familiar
+1. Use the EXISTING

 First, begin by using ministry mechanisms in your church people are already familiar with.
 For example, if your church is a small groups based church, then it wouldn’t be too strange for a new small group to start for those who are interested in foster care or adoption.
 Small groups are normal at your church, and it’s normal for people to hear of new ones starting.
 So it wouldn’t be too difficult for people to understand why a small group for those interested in foster care or adoption is starting.
 It would be normal.
 Why?
 Because, small groups – that’s just what our church does.
 They do them for families, singles, young adults, men, women and students – and now they have one for potential foster and adoptive parents.
 That makes sense.
 It’s not a peripheral thing from the norm.
 It’s not a side-show to what’s really central at the church.
 It's not introducing something that's inconsistent with the rest of the church.
 It’s normal.
 It’s at the core of what you as a church have already established as an essential value.
 As a result, it’s not necessarily that you’re starting a new ministry as much as it is that you’re expanding the outworking of an existing one that people are already familiar with.